LeBaux/coronavirus-remote-work-tools/README.md

 3. **[Keybase.io](https://keybase.io/)** is great mix of chat and developer tools.
 While I know most developers don't really need suggestion for tools, some companies still send push requests in word document, so maybe try keybase.io, that has fully encrypted chat, 250GB drive + team drive, git and even crypto wallet for some reason.
 Clients for all operating systems available.
 4. **[Framasoft.org](https://framasoft.org/en/)** hosts a slew of free alternatives to Google tools.
 Free, privacy focused and transparent.
 Sadly, not everything is translated into English from French.
 Thankfully the individual tools listed on this website are usually available elsewhere, so might use this website just as directory.

+## Free courses

+1. [Pluralsight](https://www.pluralsight.com/offer/2020/free-april-month) offers #freeapril on all of their courses.
+Focused on programming, ops and security.
+Solid preparation for real world certs.

 ## Paid software (offers and discounts)

 1. **[Zoho Remotely](https://www.zoho.com/remotely/)** will remain free till July 1, 2020 by which time we hope the Coronavirus crisis tides over.
 We wish this is of help to all teams.
 This suite of tools allows people to tackle most of the typical company needs, when it comes to remote colaboration: